Last Updated on January 1, 2023

 Sleep is an integral aspect of ensuring sound physical and mental health.
 Lack of sleep side effects can have a substantial negative impact on your health as it weakens your immune system and also leads to mental health problems like depression and anxiety.
 Shockingly, many people have insomnia, and this has a toll on their productivity.

 Many are times when people deprive themselves of slumber terming it as less important.
 However, this is merely a misconception that will only do you more harm than good.
 So, do you know what makes sleep important?
-Here is an overview of reasons why you should consider it an essential contributor to your health.
+Here is an overview of the reasons why you should consider it an essential contributor to your health.

 The Effects Of Sleep Deprivation